2-succinyl-6-hydroxy-2,4-cyclohexadiene-1-carboxylate synthase: Chemistry

+Reaction scheme

+The previous enzyme in the biosynthetic pathway, SEPHCHC synthase produces 2-succinyl-5-enolpyruvyl-6-hydroxy-3-cyclohexene-1-carboxylic acid (SEPHCHC), which SHCHC synthase converts to the (1R,6R) isomer of 2-succinyl-6-hydroxy-2,4-cyclohexadiene-1-carboxylic acid (SHCHC).

 Enzyme structure

 Monomer of MenH enzyme in E.coli (SHCHC synthase).
 The structure is one continuous amino acid sequence, but the catalytic triad is shown as cyan spheres and the alpha helix cap is shown in red.
 The rest of the protein sequence is shown in green.

 The crystal structure of the MenH enzyme in E.coli (SHCHC synthase) exists as a complex of three protein molecules shown in the diagram.
 SHCHC synthase forms an alpha/beta hydrolase fold with a central set of seven parallel beta sheets surrounded by alpha helices on both sides.
 A cap of five alpha helixes serves to enclose the active site.
 The enzyme exists in an open form until it binds the substrate, when it morphs into a closed form with an active catalytic triad.

 Energetic analysis shows that SHCHC synthase has a low energetic burden for catalytic activity.
 This means the enzyme is more prone to mutation and is one of the most diverse enzymes in the vitamin K synthetic pathway.
 Only fifteen amino acid residues are absolutely conserved across mutations of the enzyme.